sfikas/quaternion-fourier-convolution-matrix/README.md

 ### Key Demonstrations (Notebooks)

-The following Jupyter Notebooks demonstrate the key theoretical results of the paper:
+The following Jupyter Notebooks serve to demonstrate the key theoretical results of the paper:

 | Notebook | Focus/Proposition |
 | :--- | :--- |